udit-001/Collaboration-For-Beginners/README.md

 That's it, now your repository is up to date with the changes in the original project.

-3. Let's update the our fork on GitHub now, type the following into your terminal:
+3. Let's update our fork on GitHub now, type the following into your terminal:

 ```
 git push origin master